lliendo/Radar/docs/server-configuration.rst

     plugins: /tmp/radar/server/plugins

-* listen : The listen options specifies the address and port number where the Radar server is going to listen for new clients.
+* listen : The listen options specifies the address and port number where Radar server is going to listen for new clients.
 At the moment only IPv4 addresses are supported.
 The default values are to listen on localhost and port 3333.